 The Virtual Lifetime Electronic Record Health Information Exchange Initiative (VLER HIE) securely connects health and benefit information systems from the Department of Defense (DoD), Department of Veterans Affairs (VA), and other federal and private sector partners.

 What is the VLER HIE?

 The VLER HIE is a secure network that shares health information.
 For decades, the Military Health System (MHS) operated its own HIE.
 This HIE shared health information electronically between providers at military hospitals and clinics and VA facilities.
 Now, we are expanding this capability to our TRICARE network providers.
-With the VLER HIE, all your providers—whether at a military hospital or clinic or civilian providers who have met the stringent security requirements and joined the eHealth ExchangeThe eHealth Exchange is a network of exchange partners who securely share clinical information across the United States.
+With the VLER HIE, all providers who have met the stringent security requirements and joined the eHealth ExchangeThe eHealth Exchange is a network of exchange partners who securely share clinical information across the United States.
+Not all medical organizations participate in the eHealth Exchange. can access your records and health information electronically.
+This is regardless of whether the facility is a civilian provider or military hospital or clinic.
+The eHealth Exchange is a network of exchange partners who securely share clinical information across the United States.
 Not all medical organizations participate in the eHealth Exchange.
-(The eHealth Exchange is a network of exchange partners who securely share clinical information across the United States.
-Not all medical organizations participate in the eHealth Exchange.)—can access your records and health information electronically.

 Watch this video to learn more about the Virtual Lifetime Electronic Record (VLER) Health Information Exchange (HIE) Initiative.